Stream via PATREON or CLICK BELOW TO PURCHASE.

 First of all, the promotion of a trout stream generally benefits the economy of the local community.
 Most trout streams occur in rural communities where job opportunities are scarce and any economic benefits are greatly appreciated.
 I have told some local anglers that before they request I suppress all information about their local streams they should first check with their friends, family and neighbors to make sure those peoples jobs will not be lost if that happens.

 In 2010 a Northstar Group Economic Impact Study found that recreational angling in the Driftless area (which consists mostly of trout fishing) results in a $1.1 Billion yearly economic benefit.
 I have heard that trout fishing in the Rocky Mountain area brings in over a billion dollars of economic benefit.
 I would assume a similar financial figure for the East Coast having many trout streams from the Appalachian Mountains in close proximity to large population centers.
+A 2023 study found trout fishing to have a $1.38 Billion yearly economic impact in North Carolina.
 And the Sierra Nevada area of California must certainly generate a lot spending.
 In short, trout fishing generates a lot of jobs and economic activity in those areas with a lot of trout streams.
 If you suppress public information about these streams then the fishing activity, tourism and economic benefits will decrease.
 Such an effect is not in the best interests of most people.

 Secondly, with the economic benefits provided by angling tourism comes the ability to finance stream improvement projects, stream access purchases and stream stocking.
 While some streams do not need any outside assistance there are others that greatly benefit from them.